jjmai/CSE130/asgn3/README.md

 To compile, type 'make'

 To run the program, type ./httpproxy [any # greater than 1024] [any # greater than 1024] OPTIONAL [-c INT] [-u] [-m INT]

+The expected output will no errors in sending and receiving between clients